Mayor of Miami Beach, Florida

 The mayor of Miami Beach is the nonpartisan chief executive of the municipal government of Miami Beach, Florida, and the presiding member of its seven-member City Commission.
 Modern-day mayors are elected to two-year terms and are term-limited to no more than 3 terms, which can be consecutive or non-consecutive.
 The mayor and other members of the City Commission appoint a city manager to administer the day-to-day affairs and operations of City Hall and its various departments.
 City Hall is located at 1700 Convention Center Drive; the mayor's office is located on the fourth floor.

+Three father-son combinations have held the office: the John Lummuses (Jr. and Sr.), the Dermers (Jay and David), and the Gelbers (Seymour and Dan).
+One woman has served as mayor (Matti Bower).
+She is also, thus far, the only Hispanic to serve.

+Six mayors (D. Lee Powell, Alex Daoud, Seymour Gelber, David Dermer, Matti Bower, and Dan Gelber) served 3 terms while Louis Snedigar is the only one elected to 4.

+Snedigar was the longest-serving mayor, with a non-consecutive total of eight years and 8 months in office.
+Acting mayor Stanley Arkin was the briefest, filling in for three months in 1991 following Daoud's removal from office.

+As of November 2025, there are six living former mayors: Norman Ciment, Neisen Kasdin, David Dermer, Matti Bower, Philip Levine, and Dan Gelber.

-The current mayor is Dan Gelber, who was elected on November 7, 2017, and assumed office on November 13, 2017.
-He was reelected on September 6, 2019, and, on November 2, 2021, to his third and final term.
-He is the son of the 33rd mayor, Seymour Gelber.
-The younger Gelber is the third son to follow in his father's footsteps and hold the office.
-Other father-son combinations who served as mayors include the John Lummuses (Jr. and Sr.) and the Dermers (Jay and David).
+The current mayor is Steven Meiner, who was elected on November 21, 2023, and assumed office on November 28, 2023.
+He was reelected to a second term on November 4, 2025.